davekilian/terracast/docs/architecture.md

 * Becomes future basis for data sharing across accounts (sealed segments can be published)
 * Natural to add CDN-like functionality such as additional replicas based on scale sets
 * Natural place to support full consistent snapshots of your entire project if ever needed
+* Natural place to implement additional tiering for cost savings, like archival storage

 One huge risk is a real single shared file system has permissions problems and a very large namespace.
 The permissions problems are tacklable by being private by default and keeping data-sharing scenarios simple so we can handle permissions internally.
 The very large namespaces problem becomes a potentially bigger deal, I don't want trees or inodes in this layer, and I don't want the engineering for this to spiral out of control.
 Any solution has to use fairly small chunk counts that fit in whatever catalog format we choose per database cluster, and all global sharing has to be handled at some global registry which I'm not designing yet.
 We also don't want more roles; we need *everything* to work with a library inside the db role and an external catalog.
 There can't be a master, there can't be heartbeats, and I don't want to have to manage placement locality to put active segments by their owners; that should just work automatically.